04shubham7/BCPM/README.md

-# BreastAI — Breast Cancer Prediction and Awareness (FastAPI + Next.js)
+# Shyamati — Breast Cancer Prediction and Awareness (FastAPI + Next.js)

-BreastAI turns a Jupyter-style experiment into a reproducible pipeline, an API that streams plots and PDFs, and a modern dark-themed web app.
+Shyamati turns a Jupyter-style experiment into a reproducible pipeline, an API that streams plots and PDFs, and a modern dark-themed web app.
 It includes a “Getting Started” learning page, awareness PDFs (multi-language), and optional deep learning — all wired end-to-end.

 Highlights
 - Reproducible training (scikit-learn) with stacked models and metadata export